Psideralis/Psideralis/README.md

 ## PLUS WE OFFER:
   - Technical Informatics: If you require a Free Software or Source Code programm library, we offer a PsideralisFS Community with public commune software for communitary, colaborativa and cooperative development.
-    - Computational Logic
+    - Computational Logic:  Psideralis Math Utilities https://gitlab.com/Psideralis/math-utilities
-    - Mathematical Computation
+    - Mathematical Computation:  Psideralis Math Utilities https://gitlab.com/Psideralis/math-utilities
-    - Computer Sciences
+    - Computer Sciences: Binary Toolkit https://github.com/Psideralis/Binary-Toolkit, Data Structures and Algorithms https://github.com/Psideralis/Data-Structures-and-Algorithms
   - Scientific Informatics: If you require to simulate your scientific model to valide your theoretical results or if you require to validate your design or product through a scientific model, we develope expert programs with HPC integration and implementation on the cloud or on-premises.
     - Computational Physics
     - Chemioinformatics